 Offering a simple health check alongside a Covid-19 jab is helping to reduce risks associated with cardiovascular disease (CVD) following disruption to prevention services caused by the pandemic.
 Targeted heart rhythm checks have been offered at some vaccination centres as a way of reaching vulnerable people at a time when other options for health checks have not been available.
-The offer was extended to other age groups and returned with the booster clinics later in the year.

 The Oxford AHSN, in collaboration with the clinical leads for stroke at the Getting It Right First Time (GIRFT) programme, also developed guidance on delivering checks in vaccination centres, to share the learning across the country.
 This is the latest in a series of practical resources produced by the two organisations, along with other partners, to share best practice.

 Risk factors for stroke are usually picked up at routine GP appointments, but the pandemic has meant far fewer of these face-to-face consultations have taken place.
 An irregular pulse is an indication of atrial fibrillation (AF), which is a major cause of stroke.
 An estimated 250,000 people in England have undetected AF and most are at a significantly increased risk of stroke.
 Once AF has been diagnosed, people can be counselled on their stroke risk and how to reduce it, and oral anticoagulation therapy started if appropriate.
 Strokes cause life-changing disability and death; reducing the risk of stroke improves quality of life and eases pressure on NHS and social care services.
 Hypertension, an increase in blood pressure (BP) present in a third of older people, is the other major cause of stroke.
 BP-lowering drugs substantially reduce the risk of stroke.